w3ace/Stocks/README.md

 `--output-tickers` to display the per-ticker summary in an ASCII table after the trades.
 The summary table is ordered by `total_profit` descending and entries with profits less than the value passed to `--min-profit` are omitted.
-Pass `--plot daily` to generate plots summarizing activity by day.
-The first subplot shows total profit as a line graph and the second displays a bar chart for the number of trades executed each day.
+Pass `--plot daily` to generate a single plot summarizing daily activity.
+The profit line appears on the left y-axis and a stacked bar chart on the right shows the number of profit, close, and loss trades for each day.